DanielRudrich/EnergyVisualizerOscDemo/README.md

 ### Dependencies
 - **oscP5**: Necessary, to receive OSC data.
 To install: open Processing, Sketch -> Import Library... -> Add Library... install oscP5

+### Issues
+Incoming OSC messages are received on a separate thread, not the one which draws the visualization.
+So from time to time artifacts appear, where one frame contains both old and new values.
+Have to add some lock mechanism to prevent this!